ramonaharrison/ar-workshop/slides.md

 # Pose

 Because the rendered virtual content is overlaid and aligned on top of the camera image, it appears as if your virtual content is part of the real world.

 ---

-# Feature points

-**feature points** are visually distinct features that ARCore detects in each captured camera image (e.g. the corner of a table, a mark on a wall)

----